When a theme park’s thrill is gone, developers find new uses

 When a theme park's thrill is gone, developers find new uses

-Faded funfairs that once provided family entertainment are getting second lives.
+Faded funfairs that once provided family entertainment are finding second lives.
 Developers are transforming the properties into everything from luxury campgrounds to big-box stores

 In early 2013, the town of Renfrew, Ont., an hour west of Ottawa, was abuzz with the news of the pending sale of Storyland, a local amusement park for children for almost half a century.